Coonamble

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Coonamble's approval levels have been below the yearly average of 7, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, Coonamble's approval levels have been slightly above the yearly average of 6, showing modest growth in recent years.

 How does recent development compare to population growth in Coonamble?